mraggi/discreture/README.md

 cmake ..
 make
 ```
-Furthermore, it's recommended to compile using the clang compiler instead of gcc.
+Furthermore, it is recommended to compile using the clang compiler instead of gcc.
 One can do this by running `cmake .. -DUSE_CLANG`, or editing the CMakeLists.txt and switch the "OFF" option of USE_CLANG to "ON".

-You can run the tests like by running the executable: `./testdiscreture`
+You can run the tests by running the executable: `./testdiscreture`

 # How to start using the library
-To use the library, after compiling, just add `#include <discreture/discreture.hpp>` (make sure this can be done) and link to `libdiscreture.so`.
+To use the library, after compiling, just add `#include <discreture/discreture.hpp>` to your project and link to `libdiscreture.so`.
 With the GCC compiler or CLANG, this can be done by compiling like this: `g++ -ldiscreture myfile.cpp`

 # Combinatorial Objects